fcapolini/modicumjs/README.md

 Views must normally have a parent. `View.head` and `View.body` are provided as useful parents.
 You can create a parent View anchored to any other DOM element if needed (see `View.body` initialization as an example of that).

 A View wraps a fragment of the DOM.
 The fragment can be can be passed with the `dom` property or build from the `markup` property.
-The newly created DOM fragment is scanned and named Elements (with the `aka` attribute), plus named texts (with the `[[name]]` syntax, are collected).
+The newly created DOM fragment is scanned and named Elements (with the `aka` attribute), plus named texts (with the `[[name]]` syntax), are collected.

 ```typescript
 get(aka:string): Element